Bengal1/Simple-Transformer/README.md

 <eos> - end of sentence.
 We sets <unk> as the default.
 ```
+After sentence tokenization, we put before the sentence the beginning of sentence token, `<bos>`, and after it the end of sentence token, `<eos>`, and pad the remainder of the sentence up to `max_length`.

 ```ruby
 sentence_tokenized = ['This', 'Simple', 'Transformer', 'Guide', '!']
 ⇨ sentence_for_embedding[max_length] = ['<bos>','This', 'Simple', 'Transformer', 'Guide', '!', '<eos>', '<pad>',..., '<pad>']